-Upon moving to Elk Grove over 30 years ago, I soon developed an interest in becoming involved in the place that I would call home.
-I also believe my nursing profession helped motivate me to participate in local government and provide citizen input that is so essential to our democracy.
+Upon moving to Elk Grove over 30 years ago, I developed an interest in becoming involved in the place that I called home.
+I also believe my nursing profession motivated me to participate in local government and provide citizen input that is so essential to our democracy.

-As I look back over the past 25 years, I have listed below some of the major committees, boards, and advisory groups I have participated in.
-My experience as an active participant in local government has helped provide me the perspective of a citizen and prepared me for an elected leader.
+As I look back over the past 25 years, I am listing below some of the major committees, boards, and advisory groups I have participated in.
+My experience as an active participant in local government has provided me a perspective as a citizen and has prepared me for an office as an elected leader.

 - Parent volunteer and member of the Parent Teacher Club at Feickert Elementary School.

-- Past founder of Park View Place Elk Grove Citizen Patrol
+- Past Founder and member of Park View Place Elk Grove Citizen Patrol

-While I believe that civic participation is a noble dedication of time and effort, it is also gratifying to be able to point to accomplishments that my participation has achieved over the years.
-It is this combination of past involvement and accomplishments that I believe will help me “hit the ground running” as an elected Elk Grove City Councilmember.
+While I believe that civic participation is a noble dedication of time and effort, it is also gratifying to be able to point to accomplishments achieved over the years.
+It is this combination of past involvement and accomplishments that I will help me “hit the ground running” as an elected Elk Grove City Councilmember.

-- Testified to City Council for replacement of dilapidated metal wall along Stockton Blvd. and suggested a design to discourage graffiti.
+- Testified before City Council for replacement of dilapidated metal wall along Stockton Blvd. and suggested a design to discourage graffiti.
 Suggestion was adopted.

-- Displayed to City Council chunk of asphalt lying on Lujan Drive from pothole, advocated repaving of Lujan Dr. Successful outcome.
+- Displayed to City Council chunk of asphalt from pothole on Lujan Drive, advocated repaving of Lujan Dr. Successful outcome.